Dickerson City, Florida

 Dickerson City is an unincorporated community and census-designated place in Santa Rosa County, Florida, United States.
-Its population was 146 as of the 2010 census.
+Its population was 160 at the 2020 census, up from 146 as of the 2010 census.
+It is part of the Pensacola—Ferry Pass—Brent, Florida Metropolitan Statistical Area.
 The community is located on the eastern side of Garcon Point.

 Geography

 According to the U.S. Census Bureau, the community has an area of 1.333 mi2; 1.320 mi2 of its area is land, and 0.011 mi2 is water.